shanel/cryptonymo.us/_posts/2009-08-05-build-your-own-spotify-api.markdown

 active projects.

 While writing my last blog post (<a href="/2009/07/100-records-that-set-the-world-on-fire-(while-no-one-was-listening).html">100 records...</a>)
-I spent most of the time manually searching Spotify urls for the albums and artists in the playlists, a boringjob a program could have done in a matter of seconds.
+I spent most of the time manually searching Spotify urls for the albums and artists in the playlists, a boring job a program could have done in a matter of seconds.

 So I took another look at the existing open-source libraries and found [jotify](http://jotify.felixbruns.de/), which is currently the most advanced